BEASTgg/6thsem/CSE CORE/COMPUTER NETWORK LAB/Assignment 4/Write_this.md

 	which converts a port number in host byte order to a port number in network byte order.
 	*/
 bind(listenfd,(struct sockaddr*)&servaddr,sizeof(servaddr)); //This line binds the socket to the server address specified by servaddr
-															//using the bind() system call.
-															//It associates the socket with a specific address and port number.
 	/*
 	The bind() system call is used to assign an address to an existing socket. int bind( int sockfd, const struct sockaddr *myaddr, int addrlen);